Moving to PTZ preset

 How to set it up:

-1. The work begins with your purchasing a license for this Additional module and adding it to your existing Xeoma Standard or Xeoma Pro license.
-Activate the license over your existing licenses in Main menu -> Registration -> Activate, like you did for the Xeoma Standard/Xeoma Pro license.
+1. The work begins with purchasing a Xeoma Pro license.
+Activate the license via Main menu -> Registration -> Activate.

-You can check that your Additional module is successfully activated in Main menu -> Information -> Active Licenses.
+You can check all available licenses in Main menu -> Information -> Active Licenses.

 2. After that preparation, you can jump in to creation of a preset for the camera that needs to be rotated at receipt of alerts.
 You can set up presets in Xeoma if you have a Xeoma Pro license, or you can set up a preset for the needed position in the camera’s web browser administration interface.